alljoyn/extras-webdocs/docs/develop/run-sample-apps/notification/index.md

 # Running The Notification Samples

-There are two types of Notification sample applications, a Producer and a Consumer.
+There are two types of Notification applications, a Producer and a Consumer.
 The power of the [Notification service framework][learn_notif] is its simplicity and ability to allow devices to "talk" to end users to provide meaningful information.